bowmanjd/terminaltalk/slides/slides.md

 - slashes lean to the right: /
 - "when in doubt", 'quote'
 - FileNames and directory_names are better without spaces
+- Type as little as possible.
+Tab completion is your friend.

 ---
 layout: image-right